Alejogb1/job-board/blog-data/runtime-graph-algorithm-performance-analysis.md

 Now for some code examples because we all like seeing code and this is after all the point here

-Okay so here is a Python implementation of BFS on a graph represented with an adjacency list it’s a common thing for graph algorithms
+ so here is a Python implementation of BFS on a graph represented with an adjacency list it’s a common thing for graph algorithms

 ```python
 def bfs(graph, start_node):